umalabs/authorization-enhanced-mail-system/README.md

 &emsp;The resource mailbox is decoupled from the user's email address.
 This separation allows a user with a single email address to use multiple resource mailboxes side by side.
 Therefore, AEMS can keep official, business, personal, and healthcare correspondence separately on designated resource servers; the practical effect is that some critical data stored in this way never leave its resource server.

-#### *C. Content Repository*
+#### *C. Private Content Repository*

-&emsp;With the capability to create, store, locate, send, receive, and share any content, including documents, images, audios, and videos, the proposed solution can be considered a promising Personal Content Repository.
+&emsp;With the capability to create, store, locate, send, receive, and share any content, including documents, images, audios, and videos, the proposed solution can be considered a promising private content repository.

 ## VI.
 Conclusion